 Decorated in 1817 by architect Baraguey with painted wooden panels taken from the apartments of Queen Marie de Medicis at the Luxembourg Palace and wood panelling taken from the royal apartments of Queen Anne of Austria, at the Louvre.

-ROOM 3

-OFFICES OF A VICE-PRESIDENT OF THE SENATE

-Former reading room of the Peers of France.
+ROOM 3 OFFICES OF A VICE-PRESIDENT OF THE SENATE Former reading room of the Peers of France.

 These offices are shown to the public for their patrimonial relevance.
-They are not, however, the current senators' offices, which are for the most part located on 26 and 36 rue de Vauqirard and are much more functional and smaller in size.

-ROOM 4

-MODULAR CONSTRUCTION AND THE COURT OF HONOUR

-Before reaching the stairs, you will see a modular construction in the Court of Honour of the Luxembourg Palace.
-This building, set up in the spring of 2017, will be operational as of October 2017 for an estimated four-year period.
+They are not, however, the current senators' offices, which are for the most part located on 26 and 36 rue de Vaugirard and are much more functional and smaller in size.
+R00M 4 MODULAR CONSTRUCTION AND THE COURT OF HONOUR Before reaching the stairs, you will see a modular construction in the Court of Honour of the Luxembourg Palace.
+This building, set up in the spring of 2017, will be operational as of October 2017.
 Its 134 temporary offices spread on four floors will house some Senators and their assistants during the renovation works of the buildings located between 26 and 36 rue de Vaugirard.

-ROOM 5

-SALLE RENÉ MONORY

-A former chapel (1843-1870), this room still boasts several religious paintings made between 1844 and 1845 to adorn the Chapel of the French House of Peers.
+ROOM 5 A former chapel (1843-1870), this room still boasts several religious paintings made between 1844 and 1845 to adorn the Chapel of the French House of Peers.
 During the Third Republic, this chapel was used as a meeting room.
-The Senate has recently completed work to turn it into a modern multimedia suite equipped with an audiovisual recording system to broadcast work taking place here.
+From 2016 to 2018, the Senate carried out major renovations to restore its interior decoration and transform this room into a modern multimedia facility equipped with an audiovisual recording system to enable the broadcasting of its meetings by video on demand.
 The Bureau of the Senate has named this room after René Monory, as a tribute to the Vienne Senator and former President of the Senate (1992-1998).
 It was inaugurated by the current President of the Senate, Mr Gérard Larcher, on 17th January 2018.

-ROOM 6
+ROOM 6 LIBRARY ANNEX The Great Gallery, now referred to as the Annexe de la Bibliothèque (Library Annex), was completed in 1630.
+Stretching along the whole length of the east wing of the building, it was originally designed to display 24 paintings of Rubens (1577-1640) in honour of Henri IV, but that project never came to fruition.
+This is where the first European painting museum open to the public was set up from 1750 to 1780.
+During the French Revolution, that part of the Palace was turned into a maison nationale de sûreté (national safety house).
+Another museum for contemporary art was established there from 1803 to 1815 and from 1818 to 1886.
+In 1886, the Luxembourg Museum took up its new quarters, managed by the Senate, in the rue de Vaugirard, opposite rue Férou.
+The former gallery became the Library Annex in 1887.
+Prison cells were fitted there during the trials of Paul Déroulède and other members of the League of Patriots, judged in 1899 by the Senate turned High Court of Justice.
+The vaulted ceiling, massively restored in 2010, features a series of paintings by Jacob

-VICTOR HUGO LOUNGE

-This room owes its name to the bust sculpted by Antonin Mercié in 1889 of illustrious writer and Parliamentarian Victor Hugo, who was a Peer of France from 1845 to 1848 and a senator during the Third Republic from 1876 until his death on 22nd May 1885.
+Jordaens (1593-1678) representing the Twelve Signs of the Zodiac.
+This room also contains a bronze bust by American sculptor Jo Davidson (1883-1952) of Literature Nobel Prize winner Anatole France, who worked in the Library for a time.
+ROOM 7 VICTOR HUGO LOUNGE This room owes its name to the bust sculpted by Antonin Mercié in 1889 of illustrious writer and Parliamentarian Victor Hugo, who was a Peer of France from 1845 to 1848 and a senator during the Third Republic from 1876 until his death on 22nd May 1885.